atomecorp/atome/README.md

 - the framework is totally hybrid, it can be executed as a full blown native application, a native application with a web view, in a web browser or a web view

-- Atome can be used in stand alone (offline mode), in cloud mode or both and sync data when required
+- atome can be used in stand alone (offline mode), in cloud mode or both and sync data when required

 - it's also possible to publish websites on a static server (without server side language) while using a database and sync data between users